Film Photography News — October 2019 Recap

 Analog.Cafe is not a WordPress or SquareSpace theme.
 The website is built entirely by hand.
 My justification for revising 26,934 lines of code for this update is your browsing experience and my creative journey as a web developer.

 As someone who’s been intimate with technology from a very early age, I’ve enjoyed building things that look beautiful and are meaningful to people far beyond my physical space.
 Most of my work has failed to reach audiences other than my mom.
-Still, projects like Analog.Cafe, which shows monthly growth in readership of 30%, inspire me to do better.
+Still, projects like Analog.Cafe, which shows monthly growth in readership of 30%, inspires me to do better.

 What you see here is my vision for a website that’s meant to support the desire to create and share that experience with a community of like-minded, passionate people — a project rooted in technology, art, and creative thinking.
 Writing code makes me feel connected to the words, images, and the people who produce and consume them on a much deeper level than dragging boxes around in an interface built by someone else.